ilichkaya/laravel-restify/docs-v2/content/en/api/repositories.md

 <alert>

-Update with files As you can see we provide 3 Verbs for the model update (PUT, PATCH, POST), the reason of that is because you cannot send files via `PATCH` or `PUT` verbs, so we have `POST`.
+Update with files.
+As you can see, we provide 3 Verbs for the model update (PUT, PATCH, POST), the reason behind that is because you cannot send files via `PATCH` or `PUT` verbs, so we have `POST`.
 Where the `PUT` or `PATCH` could be used for full model update and respectively partial update.